bmazzarol/Eon/README.md

 building blocks reducing the need to extend Schedule directly.
 Eon exposes many of these combinators, which are documented here.

-However if it's required it is as simple as writing a custom `IEnumerator` of `Duration`.
+However, if it's required, it is as simple as writing a custom `IEnumerator` of `Duration`.

-For more details/information have a look a the test projects or create an issue.
+For more details/information have a look at the test projects or create an issue.

 ## Attributions